GlacierEQ/FILEBOSS/README.md

-# FILEBOSS - Digital Evidence Management System
+# 🚀 FILEBOSS - Advanced File Management System

-FILEBOSS is an advanced digital evidence management system designed for legal, investigative, and forensic professionals.
-It provides a robust platform for collecting, processing, organizing, and analyzing digital evidence while maintaining a secure chain of custody and comprehensive timeline of events.
+FILEBOSS is a powerful, scalable file management system built with FastAPI and modern Python.
+It provides a robust API for file operations, user management, and secure access control.

 ## ✨ Features

-- **Evidence Management**: Track and manage digital evidence with full audit trails and chain of custody
-- **Automated File Processing**: Extract metadata, generate hashes, and process various file types
-- **Timeline Integration**: Link evidence to timeline events for comprehensive case analysis
+- **RESTful API**: Built with FastAPI for high performance and automatic OpenAPI documentation
+- **Modern Python**: Type hints, async/await, and Pydantic models throughout
+- **Modular Architecture**: Clean separation of concerns with domain-driven design
-- **Secure Access**: JWT authentication with role-based access control
+- **Authentication & Authorization**: JWT-based authentication with role-based access control
+- **File Processing**: Support for various file types with metadata extraction
+- **Database**: SQLAlchemy ORM with async support, PostgreSQL recommended
-- **Containerized Deployment**: Easy deployment with Docker and Docker Compose
+- **Testing**: Comprehensive test suite with pytest and coverage reporting
-- **CI/CD Pipeline**: Automated testing and deployment with GitHub Actions
-- **RESTful API**: Built with FastAPI for high performance and easy integration
+- **Containerized**: Ready for Docker and Kubernetes deployment
-- **Database Migrations**: Alembic for database versioning and schema management
+- **CI/CD**: GitHub Actions for automated testing and deployment

 ## 🚀 Quick Start

 ### Prerequisites

-- Docker 20.10+ and Docker Compose 2.0+
-- Python 3.10+ (for development)
+- Python 3.10+
-- PostgreSQL 14+ (included in Docker)
+- PostgreSQL 14+ (or SQLite for development)
-- Redis 7+ (included in Docker)
+- Redis 7+ (for caching and async tasks)
+- Docker 20.10+ and Docker Compose 2.0+ (optional)

 ## 🛠 Installation

-### With Docker (Recommended)
+### Local Development

 1. Clone the repository:
    ```bash